-- includes annual erection of the stage set as well as rigging and trusses for lighting and speakers, which is done currently.
-No change is anticipated here. - includes built-in provisions for electrical and other stage related cabling, which will reduce visual impacts to the park. - is in a location which will allow the audiences to congregate without violating the pedestrian through-path. - has the promise of drastically minimizing the footprint of back stage operations - allows for a thoughtfully-designed immediate backstage area for marshaling during performances (with plans for screening) that also benefits from adjacency to the reconfigured Shaw Warehouse space. - ensures more effective sound mitigation (which will also be need to be addressed in license agreements).
+- includes annual erection of the stage set as well as trusses for lighting and speakers, which is done currently.
+No change is anticipated here. - includes built-in provisions for electrical and other stage related cabling, which will reduce visual impacts to the park and remove unsightly utility accommodations above ground. - is in a location which will allow the audiences to congregate without violating the pedestrian through-path. - has the promise of drastically minimizing the footprint of back stage operations - allows for a thoughtfully-designed immediate backstage area for marshaling during performances (with plans for screening) that also benefits from adjacency to the reconfigured Shaw Warehouse space. - better ensures more effective sound mitigation (which will also be need to be addressed in license agreements).